Leadership for Impact & Sustainability: Bridging Profit and Purpose

 ✔ Shift power back to communities

 But even these enterprises need more than ideas.
-They need leaders—those willing to live their truth and build for more than profit
+They need leaders—those who live their truth and choose service over status.

 📖 A Lesson From the Field